Visual Thinking for (PhD) Researchers

 Working on a dissertation or research paper can be frustrating at times.
 Sometimes it may be because we feel overloaded with ideas and thoughts (cognitively), or we may feel overwhelmed and not motivated (emotionally), or we feel disconnected from our supervisor or peers (socially).
 Visual thinking is promising to overcome those challenges and work more productively and enjoyable.

 This workshop will provide participants with the foundation of what visual thinking is and why it is beneficial for our thinking and communication.
-Based on these foundations participants will learn more about the benefits and risks of visual thinking.
-Participants will see different visual forms through examples (tree diagrams, empathy maps and many more) and acquire sketching skills to express themselves visually.
-(You don't have to be a good drawer or creative to be able to sketch!)
-Participants will apply what they have learned to visualizing the story of their PhD or research project and the process of conducting a literature review.
-In addition you are more than welcome to bring your current research problem or challenge so that we can tackle it visually.
+Based on these foundations, participants will learn more about the benefits and risks of visual thinking.
+Participants will see different visual forms through examples (tree diagrams, empathy maps and many more) and acquire sketching skills to express themselves visually (You don't have to be a good draftsman or be creative to be able to sketch!).
+Participants will apply what they have learned to visualise the story of their PhD or research project and the process of conducting a literature review.
+In addition, you are more than welcome to bring your current research problem or challenge so that we can tackle it visually.

 The objectives of the workshop are that participants should: